 Megan Lickley

 Megan Lickley's research examines the drivers and impacts of climate change.
-She uses tools from data science that bridge climate science, math and policy in order to assess a range of outcomes and their likelihood of occurring.
+She uses tools from data science that bridge atmospheric science, math and policy in order to assess a range of outcomes and their likelihood of occurring.
 This involves combining various Earth system models with in situ measurements and population data in a rigorous statistical framework.
-I apply these methods to core climate issues including water resources, the duration of rapid climate change, and sea level change.
+She applies these methods to core climate issues including water resources, the duration of rapid warming, and sea level change.
 Her recent work has focused on evaluating global compliance with the Montreal Protocol, which regulates the production of ozone depleting substances and their replacement chemicals, many of which are potent greenhouse gases.

 Before starting her PhD she spent time in the Democratic Republic of Congo teaching math courses at the Catholic University of Bukavu.
 She's consulted for the World Bank in Uganda, contributing to a climate change impacts report and strategy plan.
 She is a co-author to the ongoing International Ozone Assessment.